It’s arguably one of the most famous palaces in the world, and in this post, you’ll discover the ultimate list of facts about Buckingham Palace.

 1. It’s located in the City of Westminster

-Even though Buckingham Palace is considered to be one of the most famous attractions in London, it’s actually not located within the historical center of the city.
+Even though Buckingham Palace is considered to be one of the most famous buildings in London, it’s actually not located within the historical center of the city.

 The Palace is located in the City of Westminster, just southwest of the City of London.
 Numerous other famous landmarks are located in its vicinities such as Westminster Abbey, the Houses of Parliament, Westminster Bridge, and Big Ben.